microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bitlockerrecoverykey-list.md

 ## Examples

+### Example 1
-### Example 1: List all BitLocker keys in the tenant
+Retrieve a list of BitLocker keys in the tenant.

 #### Request
+The following is an example of the request.
 <!-- {
   "blockType": "request",
   "name": "get_bitlockerrecoverykey"